Islamic extremism: Contemporary Islam

-Sayyid Qutb, an Egyptian Islamist ideologue and prominent figurehead of the Muslim Brotherhood in Egypt, was influential in promoting the Pan-Islamist ideology in the 1960s.
-When he was executed by the Egyptian government under the regime of Gamal Abdel Nasser, Ayman al-Zawahiri formed the organization Egyptian Islamic Jihad to replace the government with an Islamic state that would reflect Qutb's ideas for the Islamic revival that he yearned for.
-The Qutbist ideology has been influential on jihadist movements and Islamic terrorists that seek to overthrow secular governments, most notably Osama bin Laden and Ayman al-Zawahiri of al-Qaeda, as well as the Salafi-jihadi terrorist group ISIL/ISIS/IS/Daesh.
-Moreover, Qutb's books have frequently been cited by Osama bin Laden and Anwar al-Awlaki.
+Sayyid Qutb, an Egyptian Islamist ideologue and prominent figure in the Muslim Brotherhood in Egypt, was influential in promoting Pan-Islamist ideology in the 1960s.
+Following Qutb's execution by the Egyptian government under the regime of Gamal Abdel Nasser, Ayman al-Zawahiri formed the organisation Egyptian Islamic Jihad to replace the government with an Islamic state reflecting Qutb's vision of Islamic revival.
+Qutbist ideology has influenced jihadist movements and terrorist groups seeking to overthrow secular governments, notably Osama bin Laden and Ayman al-Zawahiri of al-Qaeda, as well as the Salafi-jihadi group ISIL/ISIS.
+Moreover, Qutb's works have frequently been cited by bin Laden and Anwar al-Awlaki.

-Sayyid Qutb could be said to have founded the actual movement of radical Islam.
-Unlike the other Islamic thinkers that have been mentioned above, Qutb was not an apologist.
-He was a prominent leader of the Muslim Brotherhood and a highly influential Islamist ideologue, and the first to articulate these anathemizing principles in his magnum opus Fī ẓilāl al-Qurʾān (In the shade of the Qurʾān) and his 1966 manifesto Maʿālim fīl-ṭarīq (Milestones), which lead to his execution by the Egyptian government.
-Other Salafi movements in the Middle East and North Africa and across the Muslim world adopted many of his Islamist principles.
+Sayyid Qutb has been described by scholars as a foundational figure of modern radical Islam.
+Unlike other Islamic thinkers mentioned above, Qutb was not an apologist.
+He was a leading ideologue of the Muslim Brotherhood and among the first to articulate these anathemising principles in his magnum opus Fī ẓilāl al-Qurʾān (In the Shade of the Qurʾān) and his 1966 manifesto Maʿālim fīl-ṭarīq (Milestones), which led to his execution by the Egyptian government.
+Other Salafi movements in the Middle East and North Africa and across the Muslim world adopted many of his principles.

-According to Qutb, the Muslim community (Ummah) has been extinct for several centuries and reverted to jahiliyah (the pre-Islamic age of ignorance) because those who call themselves Muslims have failed to follow the sharia law.
-To restore Islam, bring back its days of glory, and free the Muslims from the clasps of ignorance, Qutb proposed the shunning of modern society, establishing a vanguard modeled after the early Muslims, preaching, and bracing oneself for poverty or even death as preparation for jihad against what he perceived as jahili government/society, and overthrow them.
-Qutbism, the radical Islamist ideology derived from the ideas of Qutb, was denounced by many prominent Muslim scholars as well as other members of the Muslim Brotherhood, like Yusuf al-Qaradawi.
+According to Qutb, the Muslim community (Ummah) had been absent for centuries, reverting to jahiliyah (pre-Islamic ignorance) because societies failed to enforce sharia law.
+To restore Islam and free Muslims from what he considered the clutches of ignorance, Qutb advocated rejecting secular societal norms, establishing an ideological vanguard modelled on early Muslims, and preparing for jihad against jahili governance to overthrow it.
+Qutbism, the radical Islamist ideology derived from Qutb's writings, was subsequently rejected by many mainstream Muslim scholars and several leaders within the Muslim Brotherhood, such as Yusuf al-Qaradawi.